‘There is a middle ground’: What brands think of in-house content studios - Digiday

 Digiday Video Anywhere Summit

 We have a small in-house content team that mostly does video and social stuff, and we still work with agencies on TV production.
 The advantage of having an in-house agency is the ability to produce more content at higher speed and lower cost.
-And if you outsource all the content to an agency, you loose control over it, especially quick turnaround stuff like social media.
+And if you outsource all the content to an agency, you lose control over it, especially quick turnaround stuff like social media.
 There is a middle ground that brands should look for.

 Matthew Fitzgerald, vp of marketing, HelloFresh